fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_02.jpg)

-Figure 6.2: Example of output screen when using turtle
+Caption: Example of output screen when using turtle

 You can go ahead and explore and input different values, playing around a bit with the `turtle` module and checking the different